jettblu/Kryptik/README.md

 ## What
-Kryptik is an online platform for sending cryptocurrency and collecting NFTs.
+Kryptik is a noncustodial online platform for sending cryptocurrency and collecting NFTs.

 ## Value
 Kryptik adds value by subtracting high transaction fees and complex user flows.
 This will open the gates of cryptocurrency and digital assets to those with limited resources/ experience.